 Before You Go

 For most activities, a relatively moderate level of exertion is required.
 You will need to climb into and out of Zodiacs for excursions.
 Ashore, you must be able to walk moderate distances, unaided, over rough terrain (rocky, uneven beaches in the sub-Antarctic islands, and occasional ice and snow on the Antarctic Peninsula).
-Temperatures will range from 45º – 55ºF in the sub-Antarctic region, and may get as cold as 30º – 40ºF on the Antarctic Peninsula itself.
+Temperatures will range from 45º – 55ºF in the Falklands and South Georgia and may get as cold as 30º – 40ºF on the Antarctic Peninsula itself.

 Please pay close attention to the following sections: Passport and Visa Requirements, Health Information, and Baggage Allowance.

 For most activities, a relatively moderate level of exertion is required.
 You will need to climb into and out of Zodiacs for excursions ashore.
-There are also multiple wet landings throughout this itinerary.
-You must be able to walk moderate distances, unaided, over rough terrain (rocky, uneven beaches in the Falkland Islands and South Georgia, and ice and snow on the Antarctic Peninsula).
+The majority of Zodiac landings will be wet landings, and at times you may be required to walk ashore from ocean depths up to two feet.
+You must be able to walk moderate distances, unaided, and sometimes uphill, over rough terrain (rocky, uneven beaches on the Falkland Islands and South Georgia, and ice and snow on the Antarctic Peninsula).

 IMPORTANT: Any major health problem, disability, or physical condition that may require emergency care must be brought to our attention prior to the trip’s departure.

 Please arrive at the airport for your international flight three hours prior to departure and have access to your passport and airline E-ticket confirmation.
 Do not pack your passport or other travel documents in your checked luggage.
 Be certain that the check-in agent properly tags your bags through to your final destination, if allowed, and that you have all baggage and E-ticket receipts.